• Skip to primary navigation

 Perseverance must now process, seal, and ultimately store the sample somewhere on Mars’ surface.
 It will then repeat the procedure, collecting as many samples as possible and scattering them throughout the surface.
 NASA and the European Space Agency (ESA) will deploy a Martian lander and a sample collecting rover to the same spot near Jezero Crater to collect the tubes and load them into a rocket bound for Earth.

-Filed Under: Space Tagged With: Mars, NASA, Perseverance Rover
+Filed Under: Space Tagged With: Mars, NASA, news, Perseverance Rover

 Related Stories